GuillaumeOcculy/weather_test/README.md

 * Run `rails server` and go to [localhost:3000](http://localhost:3000)

+* You can try on [Staging](https://weather-test-610662844f1c.herokuapp.com/)

-* Rack Attack: On production, you can only make 5 calls per 10 seconds
+* Rack Attack: On Staging, you can only make 5 calls per 10 seconds